wassimbj/simpleq/readme.md

-**If you want to know how something works, build it by yourself, --me**

-I just built this project for learning, but if you like the simplicity why not give a hand.
+**I just built this project for learning, but if you like the simplicity why not give a hand.**

 ### Install